-176 The annual process of job planning allows the pain clinician and the responsible manager to evaluate and adapt the present job plan following a basic set of objectives within a time-protected 178 meeting.15
+The annual process of job planning allows the pain clinician and the responsible manager to evaluate and adapt the present job plan following a basic set of objectives within a time-protected meeting.12

-The basis for the NHS consultant contract is a 10 PA job plan with 7.5 PAs for DCC and 2.5 SPAs.
-16 A minimum of 2.5 SPAs is recommended and of particular importance for clinicians who combine duties in anaesthetics and pain management with dual requirements to CPD.
+The basis for the NHS consultant contract is a 10-PA job plan with 7.5 PAs for DCC and 2.5 SPAs.13 A minimum of 2.5 SPAs is recommended and of particular importance for clinicians who combine duties in anaesthetics and pain management with dual requirements to CPD.

-AAGBI guidance13 states that 'a commonly used tariff might be for an inpatient operating list (a standard 'session' of 4 hours anaesthesia and operating time) to represent a standard 1.25 DCC PAs.
-Extending this value to other sessions such as an outpatient session or ward round should be undertaken with caution'.16
+Association of Anaesthetists guidance states that 'a commonly used tariff might be for an inpatient operating list (a standard 'session' of four hours of anaesthesia and operating time) to represent a standard 1.25 DCC PAs.14 Extending this value to other sessions such as an outpatient session or ward round should be undertaken with caution'.13

-Sessions delivered as outpatient department (OPD) clinics and inpatient ward rounds are more appropriately addressed by recommendations of the Royal College of Physicians (RCP).17 Following the RCP guidance, delivery of OPD clinics and ward rounds translates to a tariff of 1.5 PAs for each of these DCCs.
-Pain medicine consultants deliver aspects of DCC that are not covered by PA allocations linked to clinics, ward rounds and the resulting administrative work load as specified above; these activities require separate acknowledgement within job plans.
+Sessions delivered as outpatient clinics and inpatient ward rounds are more appropriately addressed by recommendations of the Royal College of Physicians.15 Following their guidance, delivery of outpatient clinics and ward rounds translates to a tariff of 1.5 PAs for each of these direct clinical care activities.
+Pain medicine consultants deliver aspects of direct clinical care that are not covered by PA allocations linked to clinics, ward rounds and the resulting administrative workload as specified above; these activities require separate acknowledgement within job plans.

-It is recommended that a diary of activities is kept to demonstrate the range, duration and timing of all work that an individual consultant undertakes.
+It is recommended that a diary of activities is kept, to demonstrate the range, duration and timing of all work that an individual consultant undertakes.

 Research, audit, innovation, quality improvement and attention to patient safety are key to the delivery of high-quality pain services.
 This must be reflected in the preparation of consultant job plans and appropriate SPA allocation.
+16,17